 Colour Lovers currently has almost 2 million color palettes created by its users.
 You can browse palettes by submission date, rating, views, and comments, or you can search by keyword.

 ColoRotate has a library of color schemes that you can browse, or you can create your own with their unique 3D tool.
-You can use it directly in Photoshop and Fireworks with the ColoRotate plugin.
+You can use it directly in Photoshop and Fireworks with the ColoRotate plugin or even with their iPad app.

 ColorSchemer has a large library of user-created color schemes.
 You can browse by submission date, rating, or number of downloads, or you can search by keyword.